How to use the participants menu

 Open the menu and click the + sign to invite teammates to join the conversation.
 This is an alternative to @mentioning them in a comment.
 Inviting a teammate or @mentioning them will put the conversation in their Shared with me folder in their inbox.

-When it's in a team inbox where members of that inbox have access to it by default, you'll see a people icon.
+When it's in a shared inbox where members of that inbox have access to it by default, you'll see a people icon.
 When the conversation is in a private inbox and there are no other participants, you'll see a lock icon.

 Remove teammates from the conversation